Cape Dutch architecture

 The main house of the Groot Constantia vineyard near Cape Town, South Africa.

 Cape Dutch architecture is an architectural style primarily found in the Western Cape of South Africa, though modern adaptations have been constructed in regions such as Western Australia and New Zealand, typically on wine estates.
 The style emerged in the 17th century during the early years of the Dutch Cape Colony, and is named after the Dutch settlers who played a significant role in its development.
 Influences on the style can be traced to medieval architectural traditions from the Netherlands, Germany, France, and Indonesia.

 Architectural features

-A notable feature of Cape Dutch buildings is the grand, ornately rounded clock gable, similar to those seen in Dutch townhouses in Amsterdam, the Netherlands, built in the Dutch style.
+A notable feature of Cape Dutch buildings is the grand, ornately rounded clock gable, similar to those seen in Dutch townhouses in the Netherlands, built in the Dutch style.
 However, this is not a defining feature of the style, as some Cape Dutch buildings, such as the Uitkyk manor house in Stellenbosch, South Africa, do not have gables but are still considered part of the style.

 In the late 18th century, a variation of Cape Dutch architecture influenced by Georgian neoclassicism became popular.
 However, only three houses built in this style remain.
 The typical floor plan of Cape Dutch buildings follows an H-shape, with a central front section flanked by two perpendicular wings.

 Cape Dutch architecture is characterized by several defining elements, including: